CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-ms-template-events.md

 the two is longer than a month, it will be shortened to a month where the start is leading.
 Take into account that the dates are treated as UTC dates.
-Also take into account that the monthly period limitation is subject to change if performance requires this
+Also take into account that the monthly period limitation is subject to change if performance requires this.

 ### Tags

 If you provide a tags parameter, your events will also be filtered on the provided tag.
 If you filter on multiple tags you can separate the tags with a semicolon.

 ## Returned fields